-The Availability of GGTO Determination metric was 96.89% in January, 100% in February and March (ref.: Figure 11).
-We recall that "dummy" GGTO coefficients have been disseminated in January (ref.
-NAGUs 2022001 and 2022002).
-The figures provided in §4.1 are no longer obtained by averaging over the last 12 months.
+The Availability of GGTO Determination metric was 100% during the whole quarter (ref.: Figure 11): "dummy" GGTO coefficients were never disseminated.
+Note, that the figures provided in §4.1 are no longer obtained by averaging over the last 12 months.
 The measured values are comfortably above the unchanged [OS-SDD] MPL target of 80%.

-Good values are also achieved for the UTC Time Dissemination Service Accuracy (ref.: Figure 12) better than or equal to 5.8 [ns] during the reporting period), the UTC Frequency Dissemination Service Accuracy (offset $\leq 4.9 \times 10^{-14}$, as per Figure 13) and the GGTO Determination Accuracy, better than or equal to 2.8 [ns] in the reporting quarter (ref.: Figure 14).
+Good values are also achieved for the UTC Time Dissemination Service Accuracy (ref.: Figure 12) better than or equal to 5.1 [ns] during the reporting period), the UTC Frequency Dissemination Service Accuracy (offset $\leq 2.4 \times 10^{-14}$, as per Figure 13) and the GGTO Determination Accuracy, better than or equal to 3.8 [ns] in the reporting quarter (ref.: Figure 14).
 The MPL targets, which are respectively 30 [ns], 3×10^{-13} and 20 [ns], are all met.
 All figures related to time accuracy maintain the same targets in the new [OS-SDD], but they are now computed on measurement samples collected over 1 month and no longer referred to annual time series.

-The [OS-SDD] includes commitments related to a full 3D Positioning Service that are consistent with the achieved deployment status of the Galileo constellation, which currently includes 22 space vehicles actively contributing to the provision of navigation services.
+The [OS-SDD] includes commitments related to a full 3D Positioning Service that are consistent with the achieved deployment status of the Galileo constellation, which includes 22 space vehicles actively contributing to the statistics until May, and 23 starting from June.
 The associated metrics are as follows:

 Regarding the Availability of PDOP \leq 6 (ref.: Figure 15), the [OS-SDD] in force raises the MPL target for the Average User Location (AUL) to 90%, and introduces a new target, which did not exist before, of 87% for the case of Worst User Location (WUL).
-In the case of WUL, the measured availability figure was better than or equal to 98.47%, while for AUL it was 99.41% (ref.: Figure 16).
+In the case of WUL, the measured availability figure was better than or equal to 98.95%, while for AUL it was at least 99.64% (ref.: Figure 16).